The largest city in northern

 Where to stay in Lille

-As a large city, Lille has plenty of places to stay, whether you are looking for a luxury hotel or a budget hostel.
-Our accommodation partner, booking.com has a full range.
+As a large city, there's a wide choice of Lille hotels, whether you are looking for luxury or a budget hostel.
+Our accommodation partner, booking.com has a full range to choose from.